saibotsivad/browser-os/README.md

 ## Developing

+Initial development used the [Alpine wiki instructions](https://wiki.alpinelinux.org/wiki/How_to_make_a_custom_ISO_image_with_mkimage), any changes made to the build should be considered for updating the upstream wiki.

 The window management type stuff has a pre-build step before it can be used in the OS.

 Most of the "backend" stuff can be emulated reasonably well, so you can probably work on OS code without needing to launch it in a VM, for example: